mozilla/policy-templates/README.md

 }
 ```
 ### Certificates
-If this Windows only policy is set to true, Firefox reads certificates from the Windows certificate store.
+If this policy is set to any value, Firefox reads certificates from the system certificate store.
+This is currently only supported on Windows, but will be available on macOS with Firefox 63.
 ```
 {
   "policies": {
     "Certificates": {
-      "ImportEnterpriseRoots": [true|false]
+      "ImportEnterpriseRoots": true
     }
   }
 }